 This is another question and answer that originated in the “Frank Answers” on the Immanuel Lutheran Church website.
-I added to the original answer when I posted it on this new Frank-Answers.
+I have expanded the original answer on this new Frank-Answers.

 Question: Meditation has become fashionable, even trendy.
 Many people engage in mindfulness meditation.
 Even some businesses and professions encourage it.
 Do you engage in meditation?
 If so, what are its benefits?
 How can an ordinary person with family responsibilities who also has to hold down a job find time to meditate?